the-full-stack/fsdl-text-recognizer/README.md

 - [?
 10 min] Gather handwriting data
 - [10 min] Walk through the project structure
+    - talk about DatasetSequence and uint8 vs float32 memory
 - [ min] They write the network in networks/mlp.py
 - [ min] They write the prediction function in character_predictor.py
 - [ min] They submit their thing to gradescope for autograding